niki-mardari/G-Cacher/Web/README.md

 - `POST /api/assets` - save a new marked location
 - `PATCH /api/assets/{id}` - rename/tag a saved location
 - `DELETE /api/assets/{id}` - delete a saved location
+- `http://localhost:8000/api/log` - To check the data points in the database

 ## Project idea